Unidocs1/sphinx_repo_manager/source/samples_and_tutorials/shootergame.rst

 Differences
 ===========

-A number of changes have been made to the original project to support the AcceleratXR platform.
+A number of changes have been made to the original project to support the Xsolla Backend engine.

 ShooterOnlineSearchSettings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~